appdotnet/ADNpy/docs/getting_started.rst

    post.delete()

-For more information about models please see ModelsReference.
+For more information about models please see :ref:`model_reference`..